 In general, short-term predictions (i.e. for the next week) were no better than long-term predictions (for the next several weeks); this is a consequence of lack of quality assurance for yearto-date temperature data.
-Note that some of the "observed" temperature tracks shown in Appendix G are suspiciously noisy.
 Since predicted temperatures take as their starting point the most recent "observed" temperatures, any inaccuracy in recent temperature records will be reflected in the short-term predictions of temperature.
 CRiSP, while sensitive to temperature variation, does not produce strongly different results for differences of only one or two Celsius degrees, so these inaccuracies are unlikely to have contributed significantly to any model error.
+Year 2000 predictions seem to be comparable to 1999 predictions for temperature.